logangoins/HeadHunter/README.md

 ```

-# ATTENTION
-## Current development on this project has moved to https://github.com/Lionskey/HeadHunter

-HeadHunter is a reverse shell (C2) Command and Control Server for GNU Linux and Unix like systems.
+HeadHunter is a reverse shell handler for GNU Linux and Unix like systems.
 HeadHunter has functionality to generate payloads for GNU Linux and Windows 64
 and 32 bit operating systems.
 Note that a standard netcat reverse shell with the
 -e flag is compatible with HeadHunter.
 HeadHunter is also compatible with many other reverse shell alternatives.